LeibTon/LeibTon.github.io/README.md

 - [Image Effect in About Me Page]: The particle effect used for the image is another fascinating thing I learnt.
 Especially the dragging effect of the image is my favourite.

-- [Browser in Project section of Homepage]: To present all my websites, I used **iframe**.
-But I presented them in a Browser; I designed using CSS, which I particularly love a lot.
+- [Browser in Project section of Homepage]: To present all my websites, I used long screenshots of webpage.
+I designed using CSS, which I particularly love a lot.

 - [Theme of Blog Page]: It's pleasant.